Rula vs. Geode: Which is better for your needs?

 How access works with Rula

 After you share your preferences and insurance information, Rula provides a curated list of in-network providers that you can filter by specialty, gender, ethnicity, age, faith, and other criteria.
+You can schedule an appointment in as little as three minutes, with appointments often available as soon as tomorrow and guaranteed within three days.

 How access works with Geode